public class TLS13OCSPCertStatusChainVerifier extends OCSPCertStatusChainVerifier

 OCSP status information for both client and server certificates by calling method verifyChain(CertificateEntry[] certEntries, SSLTransport transport, int statusType,

-This class works in the same way as the parent ChainVerifier
+This class works in the same way as the parent ChainVerifier class, except for

 that it additionally checks OCSP status information sent by the server.